Multiscale-Genomics/mg-docs/docs/howto/howto_pipeline.rst

            with open(local_loc_for_file, "wb") as f_out:
                f_out.write(f_in.read())

-This will only work within the COMPSS environment so you will need to test for how your code is getting run.
+This will only work within the COMPSs environment so you will need to test for how your code is getting run.